mark-when/markwhen/README.md

 - "Now" demarcation line
 - Tests

-You do not have to be a sponsor to **use** these features - they are all already on [cascade.page](https://cascade.page)!
+You do not have to be a sponsor to **use** these features - they are all already on [markwhen.com](https://markwhen.com)!
 However, if you want prioritized bugs or want a fork that is more up to date then you can sponsor my work, and there would be much rejoicing on my part.

-And even if you don't want your own more up-to-date fork but you use cascade.page for work, please consider having your work be a sponsor!
+And even if you don't want your own more up-to-date fork but you use markwhen.com for work, please consider having your work be a sponsor!

 <br>

-# Cascade
+# Timeline

-A Cascade is composed of an optional [header](#header) and one or more [events](#events).
+A timeline is composed of an optional [header](#header) and one or more [events](#events).
 <br>

 ## Header

-The header of a cascade indicates things about the cascade like visual preferences and metadata.
-It is the first part of a cascade; that is, **anything before the first event is considered the header**.
+The header of a timeline indicates things about the timeline like visual preferences and metadata.
+It is the first part of a timeline; that is, **anything before the first event is considered the header**.

 Right now there are only two things you can include in the header: [tag colors](#tags-and-colors) and [date formatting](#date-formatting).
 Anything else in the header area (that is, everything else before the first event that is not date formatting or tag colors) will be ignored.
 <br>